 - Division: This involves keeping people apart through the use of physical barriers, including screens, panels, and other such partitions.

 Employees are going to need guidance while adjusting to these new work conditions.
 Workplace consulting will be key to ensuring workers aren’t overwhelmed by workspace changes driven by COVID-19.
-Here are some issues that could surface:
+Here are some issues that could surface that workplace consulting can help you manage:

 - Communication: It will be absolutely vital to maintain an open dialogue between employees and employer.
 Questions and concerns will arrive and employers, perhaps through human resources, will need to have quick answers and actions to issues raised.